 To provide this information and more in a succinct, comprehensive fashion, liv.rent offers its users a powerful, proprietary screening and scoring system feature called the Trust Score.
 This easy-to-understand metric helps landlords effectively screen and compare potential tenants in a fair and thorough manner.
-For landlords subscribed to our Business Plan, the Trust Score provides a comprehensive picture of all prospective tenants including identity and income verification, collections records, bankruptcy index, and credit utilization information.
+Simply put, the Trust Score provides a comprehensive picture of all prospective tenants including identity and income verification, collections records, bankruptcy index, and credit utilization information.

 Unlock The Trust Score Tool

 Save time and remove the manual labour of tenant screening with the Trust Score from liv.rent.
 This comprehensive tool helps you evaluate a renter’s reliability & credibility with flexible pricing options for every landlord.
 Click here to view an example of the Trust Score.